akielaries/signalmesh/README.md

 From these manifest contents we should be able to create a single binary file.
-This binary file will containing the code to flash to each device in the manifest (ACM, DSM, etc)
+This binary file will containing the code to flash to each device in the manifest (ACM, DSM, etc).
+The BUM will be responsible for parsing this blob of data and breaking it up to be sent to each device (not sure the protocol yet, SPI is our fastest option I think)